 Bruce tells of an evening of how he drove the fabled New Jersey “Highway 9” with his son Evan to a local club, “The Starland” to hear Evan’s favorite group, “The Riverboat Gamblers.”

-In meeting with band afterwards, Evan noticed one of the band members had an image of Springsteen tattooed on his forearm.
+In meeting with the band afterward, Evan noticed one of the band members had an image of Springsteen tattooed on his forearm.

 Whenever people on the street stopped Bruce Springsteen and asked for an autograph, he would tell his three kids, that he was the “Barney for adults.”
 And the rock star would oblige his fans with his signature.